RetroGamerStuff/n64rgb/advancedRGBmod/README.md

 The button combination are as follows:

+- open on-screen menu: D-pad ri + L + R + C-ri
-- reset the console: Z + Start + R + A + B
+- reset the console: Z + Start + R + A + B (must be enabled in menu)
-- (de)activate de-blur / override heuristic for de-blur: (see description above)
+- (de)activate de-blur / override heuristic for de-blur: (must be enabled in menu, see description above)
-- (de)activate 15bit mode: (see description above)
+- (de)activate 15bit mode: (must be enabled in menu, see description above)

-_Modifiying the IGR Button Combinations_:
-It's difficult to make everybody happy with it.
-Third party controllers, which differ from the original ones by design, make it even more difficult.
-So it is possible to generate your own firmware with **your own** preferred **button combinations** implemented.
-Please refere to the document **IGR.README.md** located in the top folder of this repository for further information.

 _Final remark on IGR_:
 However, as the communication between N64 and the controller goes over a single wire, sniffing the input is not an easy task (and probably my solution is not the best one).
 This together with the lack of an exhaustive testing (many many games out there as well my limited time), I'm looking forward to any incomming issue report to furhter improve this feature :)